1 Minute in the Metaverse 🌐 Window Into the Metaverse

 But what has been laid down is a wonderful foundation for a lot of more niche communities, which we see already in Decentraland and The Sandbox.
-The homes for web3 NFT enthusiast, crypto enthusiast.
-It still feels like a game but you can display your NFTs and you can build cool stuff and you can buy land.
+The homes for web3 NFT enthusiasts, crypto enthusiasts.
+It still feels like a game but you can display your NFTs and build cool stuff and you can buy land.
 It feels like the basis of a really interesting community.
-Likewise, there’s tons of kids that are going into Roblox and Minecraft to socialize.
+Likewise, there are tons of kids that are going into Roblox and Minecraft to socialize.

 I would never say the metaverse doesn’t exist to them because they are very much going into a metaverse for “metaverse reasons” when they come back from school.